 Psyche, spirit or soul?

-Before I head back into the subject of Eros and psychotherapy, the purpose of this blog I want to investigate the confusion in meanings attributed to the concepts of soul and spirit.
-We are shaped by the beliefs embedded in our language, so it is worth taking a look at the ideas underpinning our cultural baggage.
-But I find it difficult to understand the difference between spirit and soul because so many writers have used the term soul for both - or spirit for both!
+Before I head back into the subject of Eros and psychotherapy, I want to investigate the confusion in meanings attributed to the concepts of soul and spirit.
+We are shaped by the beliefs embedded in our language, so it is worth taking a look at the ideas underpinning our experience of being human.
+Not least because I find it difficult to understand the difference between spirit and soul.

 Spirit reflects the world and flows around every shape - this is why things make 'an impression' on us.
 And Spirit is the inner star, pulsating and glowing with imagination.